-Whiplash is the most frequently claimed injury on car insurance policies in the UK, according to the Association of British Insurers, with more than 1,500 claims a day.
-In 2018 the government introduced new measures aimed at reducing the number of whiplash claims.
+Whiplash is the most frequently claimed injury on UK car insurance policies, according to the Association of British Insurers, with more than 1,500 claims a day.
+In 2018 the UK government introduced new measures aimed at reducing the number of whiplash claims.

 A whiplash injury can result in chronic pain for many years following an accident and while the symptoms are not difficult to diagnose, physical signs of damage – such as fractures and torn ligaments – are not always apparent.